-The U.S. welcomes foreign students to its colleges, universities, and other schools – but also makes a point of ensuring that they plan to return to their home countries when their studies are over.
-That’s why part of any application for an F-1 or M-1 student visa will involve proving your residence in and ties to your home country to a U.S. government official.
+The U.S. welcomes foreign students to its colleges, universities, and other schools.
+It also, however, makes a point of ensuring that they plan to return to their home countries when their studies are over.
+That's why part of any application for an F-1 or M-1 student visa will involve proving your residence in and ties to your home country to a U.S. government official.
 Here, we'll give you tips on doing that successfully.

 Factual details concerning your home, family, and employment situation will probably be the best sources of proof that you will return home when your studies are completed.
 Possible documents to gather for your visa application might include the ones listed below.

-However, don’t feel limited by this list.
-You may have a unusual reason for wanting to return home that no one but you could think of – for example, that you are expert at a form of dance that only people in your country are interested in watching -- which may be the most convincing reason of all.
+However, don't feel limited by this list.
+You might have a unusual reason for wanting to return home that no one but you could think of.
+For example, perhaps you are an expert at a form of dance that only people in your country are interested in watching, or you are the sole heir to a family business.